marko-knoebl/slides/sections/frontend-css/12-font-en.md

 }
 ```

-3 generic font families that are available in every browser:
+Three generic font families that are available in every browser:

 `serif`, `sans-serif`, `monospace`